COSC3020/recurrence-analysis-kkrweb/README.md

-As a result of this, the big O bound on the runtime for the provided mystery function is T(n) = O(n^5).
+As a result of this, the tight big O bound on the runtime for the provided mystery function is T(n) = O(n^5).

 Logically, this makes sense given the functionality and behavior of the function.